 Our ethos as a department is to foster a love of mathematics, encouraging critical thinking and problem-solving skills.
 We often get asked, “when are we going to use this?”
 We like to use the analogy of footballers lifting weights.
 “They do this to make them fitter and stronger, but they don’t lift those weights on the football pitch“.
 Similarly, by practising maths you are training your brain to become fitter and stronger, and to be able to apply these critical thinking skills to a variety of other areas.

 We aim to offer a good balance of support and challenge, and encourage our students to be independent and resilient learners.
-We have a track record of outstanding results at both GCSE and A Level and Maths remains a popular choice in the 6th form.
+We have a track record of outstanding results at both GCSE and A Level.
+Maths is one of the most popular choices in the 6th form.

 Key Stage 3

 Our students are set when they arrive in Year 7, based on information from their SATS, primary schools and an initial assessment.
 We regularly review these sets to ensure each student is receiving the appropriate level of challenge and support.
 We base our scheme of work on the White Rose Schemes of Learning, which provide an excellent balance of new topics interleaved with previous work.
 Sequencing the topics in this way allows students to practice the skills of recall and retention, which are both vital to be successful at mathematics at all levels.
 An overview of the topics are given below and can be found on the first page of each students’ maths book.

 We believe that regular assessment provides a sense of structure for our students, as well as giving us key information about performance in KS3.
-We have a topic test at the end of each unit, which is always followed by a feedback lesson targeted at the areas where students may not have performed so well.
+Our assessments are always followed by a feedback lesson targeted at the areas where students may not have performed so well.
 Students can then do some further follow up at home by using the Sparx Maths website (details below).